 There are no family relationships among any directors, executive officers or persons nominated to be directors of the Corporation.
-No directors of the Corporation are also directors of issuers with a class of securities registered under Section 12 of the Exchange Act (or which otherwise are required to file periodic reports under the Exchange Act).

 There are no arrangements or understandings between the Corporation and any person pursuant to which such person has been elected as director.